mattwach/battery_drainer/README.md

-# lipo_battery_drainer
+# battery_drainer
-This project describes hardware to safely discharge LIPO batteries to storage levels
+This project describes hardware to safely discharge batteries to storage levels

 # WARNING